Iterate Model Design Using the Simulation Data Inspector

 You can use Browse Mode to inspect many signals quickly on Time Plot visualizations.
-To enable Browse Mode, click the gear icon in the navigation pane, and navigate to the Selection pane.
-Click the radio button next to Browse Mode.
+To enable Browse Mode, click Preferences .
+Then, select the Browse Mode radio button from the Inspect - Selection pane.

-To use Browse Mode your layout must include only Time Plot visualizations.
+To use Browse Mode, all subplots, including hidden subplots, must be Time Plot visualizations.

 In Browse Mode, signals selected in the navigation pane are plotted on the active Time Plot.
 You can use the arrow keys on your keyboard to change the selected signals, and you can select multiple signals by holding the Shift or Ctrl keys.
 When you select a row for a run or hierarchical organization, no signals are displayed in the graphical viewing area.

 You can also use plot layouts in Browse Mode to make more complex visualizations.
 When the graphical viewing area contains multiple subplots, selecting new signals using the mouse or keyboard changes only the active plot.

 To preserve axes limits when new signals are plotted, select Do not scale axes limits when plotting new signals from the Inspect - Selection pane of the Preferences menu .